froggyos/froggyos.github.io/versions/1.15/README.md

 ## Settings Directory
 If you edit the `Settings:` drive directly, some settings won't apply until you reload the froggyOS state.
 An easy way to do this would be to run the `reload` macro.

-## Bugs
-* parsing is broken in the prefunction lol

 ## Trusting Programs
 To trust a program, you must add its file name in the `D:/trusted_files` file.
 This will allow the program to have extended control over the operating system.
 Trusted programs are refreshed **only** on hard restarts (reload the page).